Part ofWhat Is Claude Code? The Complete Guide

 Ctrl+Shift+X(Cmd+Shift+Xon Mac), search "Claude Code", and install the Anthropic-published listing — the same one hosted on the Visual Studio Marketplace.
 Guides interchangeably call it the Claude Code VSCode extension; either way, don't confuse it with "Claude Dev," a community project now named Cline. - Open the panel.
 Click the Spark icon in the editor toolbar — it appears once a file is open — or hit the Command Palette (

 Ctrl+Shift+P) and type "Claude Code". - Sign in.
 A browser window handles authorization.
 Any paid Claude subscription works: Pro at $20/month, Max at $100 or $200/month, Team, or Enterprise.
 A Claude Console account works too, and you don't need an API key.
 The Free plan does not include Claude Code, full stop.
+If you juggle multiple logins, it's worth learning how to check which account Claude Code uses in VS Code so you don't accidentally burn the wrong plan's usage.

 If the Spark icon doesn't show after installing, run "Developer: Reload Window" from the Command Palette — in our experience that fixes it nine times out of ten.